margaridav27/feup-sdle/exam summary.md

 - a replica accepts PREPARE if conditions 1, 2 and 4 apply
 - replicas collect its own PRE-PRPARE plus 2f matching PREPARE messages -> PC(m,v,n)
 - after collecting a PC, a replica has prepared the request and enters COMMIT phase
-- this ensures consistent ordering within a view, because one can never get two PCs with same v and n for different requests
+- this ensures consistent ordering w/in a view, because one can never get two PCs w/ same v and n for different requests
-  - to obtain a PC for m in v with n, 2f+1 replicas must have either sent or accepted a PRE-PREPARE in v with n
+  - to obtain a PC for m in v w/ n, 2f+1 replicas must have either sent or accepted a PRE-PREPARE in v w/ n
   - the quorums have, at least, f+1 replicas in common
-  - thus, at least 1 non-faulty replica would have to have either sent or accepted two PRE-PREPARE messages in v with n for different requests, m and m', which is not possible by the protocol
+  - thus, at least 1 non-faulty replica would have to have either sent or accepted two PRE-PREPARE messages in v w/ n for different requests, m and m', which is not possible by the protocol

 #### COMMIT